xhedit/quantkit/README.md

 AWQ defaults to 4 bits, group size 128, zero-point True. <br />
 GPTQ defaults are 4 bits, group size 128, activation-order False. <br />
 EXL2 defaults to 8 head bits but there is no default bitrate. <br />
+GGUF defaults to no imatrix but there is no default quant-type. <br/>

 # Examples